 The web-based VCS controls also introduce more flexibility by allowing control-room staff to supplement or relieve MES staff during very high coding peaks through remote encoding.
 And mobile apps allow operators to encode remotely, from any location.
 An encoder could, for instance, monitor the bags and provide coding for several airports while working from just one location.

-And, of course, VCS can be highly cost-effective for airports.
-In one case study, the impact of implementing BEUMER Group’s VCS technology was dramatic; the no-read tag rate was reduced to 1.17% - around 50% of the previous rate.
+And, of course, VCS can be highly cost effective for airports.
+In one case study, the impact of implementing BEUMER Group’s VCS technology was dramatic; the 'no read' tag rate was reduced to 1.17 percent - around 50 percent of the previous rate.
 It’s estimated that the BEUMER Group VCS solution prevents up to 10 bags being short-shipped every day, allowing the airport to save around €100 for each short-shipment.
 A money-saving technology that also improves overall passenger satisfaction.

 In conclusion, VCS technology enables an airport to increase productivity, manage resources more effectively, and increase passenger satisfaction through a reduction in the number of mishandled bags.
 It may involve an initial outlay, but it’s one that will prove worthwhile in the long run.